-The last subject of remark has introduced us to the fundamental question, What is the preacher's scriptural position and warrant?
-You will perceive a necessary connection between my theory here, and the theological system of the Protestant churches. doctrine that "the Bible alone is the religion of Protestants."
+The last subject of remark has introduced us to the fundamental question, What is the preacher's scriptural-position and warrant?
+You will perceive a necessary connection between my theory here, and the theological system of the Protestant churches.
+It is our doctrine that "the Bible alone is the religion of Protestants."
 We eschew all "will-worship" as forbidden and mischievous.
 We admit no title to do anything as a part of the public, religious service of God, except those things which He hath appointed in his word.
-Hence, unless we can find such warrant for preaching, as an instituted part of divine service, we dare not in-We hold likewise that "unto this catholic visible Church, Christ hath given the ministry, oracles, and ordinances of God, for the gathering and perfecting of the saints, in this life, to the end of the world."1 is also the creed of Protestants, as of the Bible, that this book is "all given by inspiration of God," and is our divine and supreme rule of faith and life. whole counsel of God concerning all things necessary for man's salvation, faith and life, is either expressly set down in Scripture, or by good and necessary consequence may be deduced from Scripture; unto warrant - example - Command, G. Lreach. nature - lurald, lectures on sacred RHETORIC.
+Hence, unless we can find such warrant for preaching, as an instituted part of divine service, we dare not introduce it.
+We hold likewise that "unto this eatholic visible Church, Christ hath given the ministry, oracles, and ordinances of God, for the gathering and perfecting of the saints, in this life, to the end of the world."
+It · is also the creed of Protestants, as of the Bible, that this book is "all given by inspiration of God," and is our divine and supreme rule of faith and life.
+"The whole counsel of God concerning all things necessary . . . . for man's salvation, faith and life, is either expressly set down in Scripture, or by good and necessary consequence may be deduced from Scripture; unto which nothing at any time is to be added."
+But this word is only made effectual to the calling and sanctification of any rational adults, by the almighty inworking of God's Holy Spirit.

-1 Conf. of Faith, ch. xxv. § 3.
+&lt;sup>1 Conf. of Faith, ch. xxv. § 3.